CCNHuntLab/continuous-rdm-task/README.md

 ================================================

-This repository contains the task code for running the continuous random dot motion (CRDM) paradigm with an optional auditory paradigm in the background.
+This repository contains the task code for running the continuous random dot motion (CRDM) paradigm, with an optional auditory paradigm in the background.
 Results from the CRDM task will be first presented in:

-Ruesseler M, Weber LA, Marshall T, O'Reilly J, Hunt L (_in prep_).
-Adaptive integration kernels in the human brain during a novel continuous dot-motion task.
+Ruesseler M, Weber LA, Marshall TR, O'Reilly JX, Hunt LT (bioRxiv Preprint, 2022).
+Decision-making in dynamic, continuously evolving environments: quantifying the flexibility of human choice.
 ---------------------------------------------------------------------------------------

 # Summary